spatie/laravel-permission/docs/basic-usage/wildcard-permissions.md

 > You can use as many parts as you like.
 So you are not limited to the three-tiered structure, even though this is the common use-case, representing {resource}.{action}.{target}.

+> NOTE: You must actually create the permissions before you can assign them.

 ### Using Wildcards

 Each part can also contain wildcards (*).
 So let's say we assign the following permission to a user: